-In addition, the First Selectman or designee, in his/her sole determination, may grant a Waiver for any of the above-listed reasons.
-Upon granting such a Waiver, the First Selectman or designee must, in writing, state the reason(s) for granting such Waiver.
+In addition, the Board of Selectmen, may grant a Waiver for any of the abovelisted reasons.
+Upon granting such a Waiver, the Board of Selectmen must in writing, state the reason(s) for granting such Waiver.

 IX.
-PROCUREMENT OF PROPERTY AND SERVICES UNDER A FEDERAL/STATE AWARD
+PROCUREMENT OF PROPERTY AND SERVICES UNDER A FEDERAL/STATE AWARD .